Columbus Day is recognized as a Federal Holiday on the second Monday in October. However, across the country there are variations on this holiday.

 You can read more about Christopher Coumbus below, as well as how this federal holiday is evolving in states across the country.

-Indigenous Peoples Day and Native American Day
+Indigenous Peoples Day and Native American Heritage Day

 As we discover (heh, heh, get it?) celebrations about Indigenous Peoples or discussion about Christopher Columbus history and related events, we’ll put them on our Calendar of free and cheap things to do every day (greaterseattleonthecheap.com).